dly2424/py-tale/README.md

         •client_secret - Your client secret sent to you by Joel.
 String object •scope_string - Your scopes sent to you by Joel.
 Should be a long string with scopes separated by spaces.
 String object
         •user_id - Your user ID sent to you by Joel.
-Int object •debug (optional!) - Setting this to True will enable colored printing to console of all data being sent and received by websockets and endpoints.
+Int object •debug (optional!) - NOTE: Currently does nothing as of 1.9.5.
+Replaced by logging.
+Setting this to True will enable colored printing to console of all data being sent and received by websockets and endpoints.
 Bool object
         •user_name (optional!) - Setting this along side your user_password will allow you to login to a user account which enables some features that bot accounts normally can't use.
 String object
         •user_password (optional!) - Use this along side your user_name to login to an Alta user account.
 This can be plain-text or a sha512 hash.
 String object
     Example return: